UGRWO-Sampling for COVID-19 dataset: A modified random walk under-sampling approach based on graphs to imbalanced data classification: Experimental results

+Paying special attention to the bottom of the tables, the superiority of the UGRWO-sampling method in 5-NN and ADA-Boost classifiers can be seen in all over-sampling rates.
+In other classifiers, it can be seen that the new method with percentages (100 and 200) over-sampling still works well on this dataset and was able to diagnose people with COVID-19 disease correctly.
+However, with the increasing percentage of over-sampling rates, the rest of the methods have surpassed the new method due to increased outlier and lack of sufficient data from the dataset for sampling.

 In order to compare the performance conveniently, we counted the number of wins in all cases for each over-sampling approach and provided the results in Table 4.
-The results show that UGRWO-Sampling outperforms the other five approaches in all six metrics when conducting Naive Nayes, 5-NN, and Decision Tree, and it loses to GROW-Sampling only one time in F-maj.
+The results show that UGRWO-Sampling outperforms the other five approaches in all six metrics when conducting Naive Bayes, 5-NN, and Decision Tree, and it loses to GROW-Sampling only once F-major.
 The results also reveal that GRWO-Sampling and MWMOTE are the most time-consuming methods.
-Based on the results presented in Table 4, we can conclude that UGRWO-Sampling performs potentially well in imbalanced datasets no matter what classification algorithms are conducted.
+This indicates that in some low-scale datasets, despite the under-sampling, much data is lost, and the training is not done well, so despite the under-sampling mechanism in the UGRWO method, many majority samples will also disappear, and many data will be discarded.
+In contrast, an ensemble classifier that gives part of the data to each individual classifier exacerbates the problem.
+Based on the results presented in Table 4, we can conclude that UGRWO-Sampling performs potentially well in imbalanced data sets no matter what classification algorithms are conducted.

 AUC (Area Under the Curve) is also an important metric to evaluate the performance of classifiers.
-According to the above results, the proposed method had an acceptable performance in the majority of the datasets, but we cannot clearly claim which classifier has the best performance.
+According to the above results, the proposed method had an acceptable performance in most datasets, but we cannot claim which classifier has the best performance.
 The summary in Table \ref{tab4} shows that UGRWO-Sampling outperforms the others statistically in terms of AUC.

 For a better conclusion, we use another measure called AUCRatio.
 At first, we computed the relative performance of a given method $M$ on a dataset $i$ as the ratio between its AUC and the highest among all the compared methods,